canalplus/rx-player/doc/Getting_Started/Tutorials/EventStream_Handling.md

 call those in the RxPlayer "stream events".

-For example, stream events are often used jointly with ad-insertion, to allow a player to notify when an user begin to see a particular ad.
+For example, stream events are often used jointly with ad-insertion, to allow a player to notify when a user begins to see a particular ad.

 Stream events are not only restrained to ad-related usages though.
 Any event you want to synchronize with the played content can be inserted.